SoarGroup/SoarGroup.github.io/docs/explanations/ThreadsInSML.md

 So the result is that we recommend running the kernel in its own thread in most cases.
 That separate thread checks for new commands coming in from either the socket or the local client.
 In this model, commands are always run in the kernel's thread.
-That means if the local client calls "run" what actually happens is that command is placed on a message queue and the kernel thread then pulls the command from that queue and executes it.
-That's important to understand if you're trying to debug a problem at the kernel level as the client's function call just adds a message to a queue and you usually need to break the execution at the point that the kernel's thread has picked up the message (e.g. in `KernelSML::ProcessCommand()`).
-You won't see the client's triggering call higher up in the call stack at that point as it's in a different thread.
+That means that, if the local client calls `run`, what actually happens is that the `run` command is placed on a message queue and the kernel thread then pulls the command from that queue and executes it.
+That's important to understand if you're trying to debug a problem at the kernel level, since the client's function call just adds a message to a queue and you usually need to break the execution at the point that the kernel's thread has picked up the message (e.g. in `KernelSML::ProcessCommand()`).
+You won't see the client's triggering call higher up in the call stack at that point because it's in a different thread.

 ## Why Have an Event Thread?

 When Soar is running, it is constantly generating a stream of events.
 These events are posted to each client, allowing the client to know what's going on during the course of a run.
-The _EventThread_ exists to help clients remain responsive to these incoming events.
+The _Event Thread_ exists to help clients remain responsive to these incoming events.
 The first thing to understand about Soar events is that they are **synchronous calls**.
 That is to say, the kernel blocks during the call to send each client a message that a particular event has